|3||San Juan de Lurigancho, Lima|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lima air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Lima is currently 2.6 times the WHO annual air quality guideline value

 Moderate 53 US AQI